Jaysean Paige

-Jaysean Paige (born July 30, 1994) is a Puerto Rican professional basketball player for Halcones de Xalapa of the Spanish Liga Nacional de Baloncesto Profesional (LNBP).
+Jaysean Paige (born July 30, 1994) is a Puerto Rican professional basketball player for the Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the West Virginia Mountaineers and previously played for the College of Southern Idaho and Moberly Area Community College.

 High school career

 Paige attended Jamestown High School in Jamestown, New York, where he played football and basketball.
 He was named Western New York Player of the Year after leading Jamestown to a state runner-up finish as a junior.
 He averaged 27 points and eight rebounds per game that season.
 As a senior, he transferred to Perry County Central High School in Hazard, Kentucky, where he posted averages of 21 points and 6.7 rebounds per game.